jscodingnights/jscn-project-starter/README.md

 # JavaScript Coding Nights - Project Starter
+This project will serve as the framework for future JSCN meetups.
+It will allow people to work on their projects over time in one place, and more importantly (for me :)) it will allow for infrastructure reuse going forward.

+## Challenges

+* [US Presidents](/challenges/us-presidents) - Create a voting app and choose the next leader of the free world!

+## Client Setup

-## Step 1: Clone this repository.
+### Step 1: Clone this repository.

 ```
 git clone https://github.com/jscodingnights/jscn-project-starter.git
 ```

-## Step 2: Create a branch for your work on the night's task:
+### Step 2: Create a branch for your work on the night's task:

 ```
 git checkout -b us-presidents
 ```

-## Step 3: Create the project from one of the client starters
+### Step 3: Create the project from one of the client starters

 For example, if you're working on the "us-presidents" challenge (this name is arbitrary), and you want to use React for the web, copy the clients/React (this name is NOT arbitrary) folder into /challenges: